 1. Research

-There are also a number of IT websites dedicated to IT/technology within New Zealand such as CIO.co.nz and Computerworld.
+There are also several IT websites dedicated to IT/technology within New Zealand such as CIO.co.nz and Computerworld.
 Both provide valuable information on IT news, whitepapers, events, as well as all things “Digital”.
 You can also subscribe to these sites so you never miss the latest news.
-There is another site that lists the fastest growing companies in New Zealand as part of the Deloitte Fast 50, some of which are technology related but it is worth checking out.
+There is another site that lists the fastest-growing companies in New Zealand as part of the Deloitte Fast 50, some of which are technology related but it is worth checking out.

 2. Networking (a.k.a the Hustle)

-As with your social presence, ensure you have an updated CV/resume.
+As with your social presence, ensure you have an updated resume, check out my other post on Job Hunting Tips: 6 of the Best to Take Charge.
 If you are going for a technical role ensure all technical skills/experiences are highly visible, ideally on the first page.
 Your CV should start with a bang, setting out what you can offer an organisation.
-It should then detail all current and previous positions, including responsibilities in each as well any achievements (with actual figures such as budget size or sales targets reached), to back up the “bang”.
+It should then detail all current and previous positions, including responsibilities in each as well as any achievements (with actual figures such as budget size or sales targets reached), to back up the “bang”.

-Your CV should start with a bang, setting out what you can offer an organisation #careers #newzealand Click To Tweet
+Your resume should start with a bang, setting out what you can offer an organisation #careers #newzealand Share on X

 5. Personal Branding